ZouhairChoufa/MediAlert-SMA_V2/docs/REORGANIZATION_SUMMARY.md

-# MediAlert Pro v2.0 - File Reorganization Summary
+# MediAlert SMA v2.0 - File Reorganization Summary

 ## What Was Reorganized